NEU-DSG/tapas-xq/API.md

 Retrieve a TEI file stored in the XML database.

 This endpoint returns a copy of the TEI file, with status code 200.

-If the file does not exist, the response will have a status code of 404.
+If no TEI document is associated with the given <code>doc-id</code>, a response with HTTP status code 404 will be returned.

 If the file is marked as private in the contextual metadata (TFE file), only users with write access to the database will be able to access the file.
 An attempt at unauthorized access will